chanzo/script-launcher/src/README.md

 }
 ```

-With script-launcher you have the benefits of using variables and references, so you can make the above example easier to maintain:
+With script-launcher you have the benefits of using script variables and script references, so you can make the above example easier to maintain:
 ``` JSON
 {
   "scripts": {